fulldiveVR/e-browser-core/components/brave_ads/core/internal/account/user_data/README.md

 ## User Data Submitted when Redeeming Anonymous Confirmations

-Included in the confirmation payload for non-Brave Rewards and AI Wiz Rewards users.
+Included in the confirmation payload for non-Brave Rewards and AI Wize Rewards users.
 See [anonymous confirmation redemption](../utility/redeem_confirmation/README.md).

 | user data  | optional  | mutable  | description  |
 |---|---|---|---|
 | conversion  | yes  | no  | Conversion action and encrypted verifiable envelope.  |

-### Additional User Data Submitted for AI Wiz Rewards Users
+### Additional User Data Submitted for AI Wize Rewards Users

-Should only be included in the confirmation payload for users who have joined AI Wiz Rewards.
+Should only be included in the confirmation payload for users who have joined AI Wize Rewards.

 | user data  | optional  | mutable  | description  |
 |---|---|---|---|